-The Board of Directors is currently comprised of ten members.
-At our annual general meeting held on May 24, 2022, our shareholders voted to approve an amendment to our Memorandum and Articles that provides for the phased-in declassification of our Board of Directors and the annual election of all directors.
-Specifically, our Memorandum and Articles, as amended, provide that (1) the Class I directors standing for election at the Annual Meeting will stand for election for a one-year term, (2) the Class II directors standing for election at the annual general meeting to be held in 2024 will stand for election for a one-year term, and (3) beginning with our annual general meeting to be held in 2025, and at each annual general meeting thereafter, our entire Board of Directors will stand for election for a one-year term and there will no longer be any designation by classes.
+The Board is currently comprised of ten members.
+At our annual general meeting held on May 24, 2022, our shareholders voted to approve an amendment to our Memorandum and Articles of Association ("Memorandum and Articles") that provides for the phased-in declassification of our Board and the annual election of all directors.
+Specifically, our Memorandum and Articles, as amended, provide that the nominees standing for election at the Annual Meeting will stand for election for a one-year term, and beginning with our annual general meeting to be held in 2025, and at each annual general meeting thereafter, our entire Board will stand for election for a one-year term and there will no longer be any designation by classes.

-At the Annual Meeting, four directors will be elected to serve until our annual general meeting to be held in 2024 or until their successors are duly elected and qualified or until their earlier death, resignation, or removal.
-The Board of Directors, upon the recommendation of the nominating and corporate governance committee of the Board of Directors (the "Nominating and Corporate Governance Committee"), has nominated Thomas Rohrs, Iain MacKenzie, Laura Black, and Jorge Titinger.
+At the Annual Meeting, seven directors will be elected to serve until our annual general meeting to be held in 2025 or until their successors are duly elected and qualified or until their earlier death, resignation, or removal.
+The Board, based upon the recommendation of the nominating and corporate governance committee of the Board (the "Nominating and Corporate Governance Committee"), has nominated Thomas Rohrs, Jeffrey Andreson, Iain MacKenzie, Laura Black, John Kispert, Jorge Titinger, and Yuval Wasserman.